open-aviation/tangram/readme.md

 Based on this method, @MichelKhalaf started developing this tool as part of his training with @xoolive in 2021, which was completed in Summer 2022.
 After that, the project was then lightly maintained by @xoolive and @junzis, while we have been applying for funding to continue this tool.

-And in 2023, we received funding from NWO to continue the development of this tool.
-With this funding, @emctoo from [Shinetech](https://www.shinetechsoftware.com) was hired to work alongside us on this open-source project.
+Then in 2023, we received funding from NWO to continue the development of this tool.
+With this funding, @emctoo from [Shinetech](https://www.shinetechsoftware.com) was hired to work alongside us on this open-source project and helped to improve the codebase and documentation, making it more accessible, improving the design with a component-based architecture. (version 0.1)

+After reviewing the existing project for the JOSS submission, @abc8747 kindly contributed and helped to improve the software engineering practices so that all components can be packaged as simple-to-install Python packages. (version 0.2)